RiccardoBecca/SDA_python_scripts/MarkovStateModel/README.md

     python Validate_MSM.py --folder_prefix folder_trajectories --output_folder validate_folder --list_enc 3 6 16 46 48

-### Extracting encouner trajectories from trajectory file
+### Extracting encountered trajectories from trajectory file

 First you need to extract only the encountered trajectory from a trajectory file.
 The `Get_encounter_traj.py` python scrips extract the encounter trajectories by time reversing closest encounter complexes until com-com distance is over a user-defined cutoff.
 You can run it via: